mutaphysis/swiftpp/README.md

 Building
 ========

 You will need a clang/llvm install to be able to compile swiftpp itself.
 Look in setup_llvm.txt for instructions.
-I worked with trunk revision #217018, should compile with clang/llvm release 3.5.
-I use Xcode 6.1.
+I worked with llvm trunk and try to use the latest Xcode to track the latest swift version.
+When things get more stable, I'll try to settle on an llvm version.
+As of this writing I have llvm revision #230189 and Xcode 6.3 beta.

 If clang/llvm is installed at the same path as in setup_llvm.txt (/opt/llvm), you can then open and compile swiftpp.xcodeproj.
 You will have to edit the project's paths otherwise.